 I still remember the first time I visited Charleston.
-It was an off-the-cuff trip with Juliana and my au pair at the time in 2015.
+It was an off-the-cuff trip in early 2015.

-The pastel Georgian row homes and cobblestone streets had me smitten right away- and that was before we even tried the food.
-I was drawn to the architecture and cuisine, but as I kept going back I got to know Charleston’s real culture and history and found both so fascinating.
-Much of Charleston’s past is super dark (to put it lightly), but the city was also first to pass laws on religious tolerance and gave birth to many of the early activists for racial equality and civil rights.
+The Georgian homes and cobblestone streets hit me hard- and that was before we tried the food.
+I was drawn to the architecture and cuisine, but as I kept going back I got to know Charleston’s true culture and history as well.
+Some of Charleston’s past is dark, but the city was also first to pass laws on religious tolerance and gave birth to many early activists for racial equality and civil rights.

 What to Do in Charleston, SC